 It would be easy for anyone to say that he or she weighs 300 lbs. now and then “lose” a quick 150 lbs. in the space of 6 months (it just melted right off!).

 To maintain honesty, the aforementioned weight-loss betting programs do require that you are officially weighed when you start and end your program.

 Official weights can be recorded in a doctor’s clinic, a gym, or your own home.
 DietBet, for example, has members take before and after photos of themselves standing on a scale in front of a full-length mirror.

 11 Sites and Apps That Pay You to Lose Weight

-I’ve rounded up 11 different sites that all offer you the chance to get paid to lose weight.
+I’ve rounded up 11 different websites and apps that all offer you the chance to get paid to lose weight.